Judi1808/project0/README.md

 In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

-The biggest difficulty for this website was deciding what to do.
-I ultimately decided to create a website from scratch for an event that I run.
-There is an official website for the company, quite basic, but it was done in WordPress.
-The challenge of creating a new site from scratch using some of the content just using the programming skills used.
+I've created a 4 page website for an event that I run each week.
+There is an existing site that I designed using WordPress, so this is a basic replica thereof.
+I look forward to gleaning the necessary knowledge to upgrade the site well past this basic one, and eventually having an all new feature rich live site to replace the current, live WordPress site.

+Files in this project include:

+README.md   - this page
+styles.css  - style sheet
+index.html  - home page describing the event page2.html  - registration page
+page3.html  - disclaimer
+page4.html  - privacy policy